andyrbell/oracle-xe-11g-centos/README.md

 Oracle Express Edition 11g Release 2 on CentOS 7

 Based on [wnameless/docker-oracle-xe-11g](https://github.com/wnameless/docker-oracle-xe-11g) which is built on Ubuntu.
+The key difference is that this image does not run as root and instead uses the oracle (uid=1000) user.
+The intention is to allow the container to run in Openshift without the need for root.

 ## Installation
 ```